 In order to do this, you need to prioritize providing influencers with as much added exposure as you can.
 Using your owned media channels, from your website to your social media platforms, email, and more, you can distribute shared content provided by the influencer.
 By doing so, you can amplify your reach as well as that of the influencer.
 Much like any other type of public relations and marketing, influencer marketing is all about building relationships.
 To be successful, there needs to be a certain degree of give-and-take from both parties.

 5) Run referral programs and contests for influencers

 By having the right influencer marketing strategy, you can amplify brand awareness and establish authority in your industry.
-This provides an excellent opportunity for brands and influencers to cooperate and build a mutually beneficial relationship.
-Understanding how influencers can help engage build communities online is just one part of influencer marketing.
+This provides an excellent opportunity for brands and influencers to cooperate and build mutually beneficial relationships.
+Understanding how influencers can help engage and build communities online is just one part of influencer marketing.
 From content creation to strategic product placements, influencers are the key to brands achieving their full potential.

 Convincing the right influencers to work with your brand requires you to build a positive brand image.
 Do you need help doing that?
 Partnering with a PR agency like Pressfarm could be just what you need to land the ideal influencer partnership.
 With a professional press release, some engaging guest posts, and a creative media kit, you can capture the attention of your target influencers and inspire your target audience.
 Additionally, beyond helping you create quality content, Pressfarm can help you put it in front of the right people.
 By submitting your content to respected media outlets and startup directories, Pressfarm can help boost your online visibility and overall brand reputation.
 Moreover, with a custom media list from Pressfarm, you can connect with the best journalists in your niche.
 These journalists can then help you share your brand story with the right audiences.